KevinRo29/JavaScript/README.md

 Welcome to the JavaScript Applications repository!
 This repository contains various JavaScript applications, each designed to showcase different functionalities and techniques.
 Below is a brief overview of each application:

 ## 1. To-do List
-Una sencilla aplicación de listas de tareas que te permite añadir y mostrar tareas.
+A simple to-do list application that allows you to add and display tasks.
 Keep track of your tasks and stay organized!

 ## 2. Calculator
 A basic calculator application that can perform arithmetic operations.
 It provides a user-friendly interface to perform calculations effortlessly.